 An Introduction to AMES UK Swim School

-Vicky has a BSc(hons) in Psychology, an MSc in Applied Sport and Exercise Psychology and is currently discussing with a London University the possibility of embarking on a doctorate centred on “Applied Sport and Exercise Psychology for Children with Special Needs”, but sadly life circumstances at the time made this impossible.
+Vicky has a BSc(hons) in Psychology, an MSc in Applied Sport and Exercise Psychology.
+Vicky has discussed with a London University Professor the possibility of embarking on a doctorate centred on “Applied Sport and Exercise Psychology for Children with Special Needs”, but sadly life circumstances at the time made this impossible.

 Vicky was an Olympic Torchbearer for the London 2012 Olympics.
 She took part in the Torch Relay on Monday the 21st of May in Minehead, Somerset.
 She was selected by the Olympic Committee for her outstanding teaching skills and methods, and her commitment to the sport of swimming.
 Vicky teaches, helps, supports and mentors special needs children and mainstream children in relation to the sport of swimming. (more photos from the Olympic Torch Relay 2012 are in our gallery pages)

 Also in the sport of swimming Vicky has competed at International level for Greece.
 At the height of her swimming career she was the Greek National 200m Breaststroke Champion for 3 years running – narrowly missing the Atlanta Olympics in 1996 because she missed the start of the selection procedure having by then taken up residence in the UK to start her first degree.
 At that time Vicky was the No 1 Breaststroker in her event for the country but because of procedural oversights, Greece finished up taking their No 3 ranked swimmer to the Olympics.